LuanRT/ytc-bridge/README.md

 The extension consists of three main parts:

 1.  **Injected Script** ([`src/injected.ts`](src/injected.ts)): This script is injected into the web page and exposes a `window.proxyFetch` function.
-Web apolications can use this function as a replacement for the standard `fetch` API to proxy requests through the extension.
+Web applications can use this function as a replacement for the standard `fetch` API to proxy requests through the extension.
 2.  **Content Script** ([`src/content.ts`](src/content.ts)): This script acts as a message-passing bridge between the injected script (running in the web page's context) and the background script (running in the extension's context).
 3.  **Background Script** ([`src/background.ts`](src/background.ts)): This is the core of the extension.
 It listens for messages from the content script, performs the actual `fetch` requests, and dynamically adds and removes network request rules to modify headers, ensuring the requests are accepted by YouTube's servers.